bcgov/internationally-educated-nurses/README.md

 Run API integration tests with `make api-integration-test`

-### Web e2e Tests
+### Cypress e2e Tests

-Run Cypress integration tests with `make web-integration-test`
+Run Cypress integration tests with `make test-e2e`.

 If you want to open Cypress UI while developing new test cases, run `make run-test-apps` to prepare applications and then run `make open:cypress`

 > Seed data
 >
 > Login test case should be run to seed a test account and applicants before running any other cases requiring logging in.

+> Cypress session
+>
+> Authentication with Keycloak is a little expensive and time-consuming.
+To reduce interaction with it, call `cy.login()` before each test case, then it creates a new session by destroying the existing one.
+Therefore, you don't need to call logout explicitly after each test case.
+When logging in with a user of different role, pass its id as a parameter.
+>
+> `cy.login('ien_e2e_hmbc')`
+>
+> All test users should have the same password.

+### Accessibility Tests

+`make test-web`

 ## Deployments: